ARE THERE MEDALS? >

 No. Unfortunately, we cannot offer camping until somebody invents affordable, zombie-proof tents.

 IS THERE AN AGE LIMIT? >

 You must be 14 or older to participate.

 WHAT HAPPENS AT THE AFTER PARTY? >

 Music.
-Food.
-Professional zombie makeovers.
+Food trucks.
+Zombie makeovers.
 Photo ops.
 Merchandise.
-And, where state law permits, beer!
-The Zombie Run features an after party that you will have to see to believe.
-Think fire, lasers, black lights, music, and much more.
+And, where state law permits, beer.
+Think fire, lasers, black lights, music and much more.
 Let’s party like it’s the end of the world!

 WHAT IF I LIKE TO WATCH? >

 Spectators are always welcome and will be accommodated throughout the course.
 They’re also invited to the after party.
 And the best thing is spectating and partying is FREE.